amethyst/amethyst/book/src/appendices/a_config_files/ball_config.md

     ),
 )
 ```
-This configuration sets the ball to be orange, while retaining the same size and velocity as the full
+This configuration sets the ball to be orange, while retaining the same size and velocity as the original
 example.

 [Click here to continue to the last chapter, configuring paddles][2]